pd-pmueller/cpa/README.md

-pac
+Conference
 ===

-Repository for all PAC-related projects
+Repository for all conference-related projects (PAC)